STAT505/HW4/README.md

 ### 2. (ROS 3.3) 2 points

-Using R, graph probability densities for the normal distribution, plotting several different curves corresponding to different choices of mean and standard deviation parameters.
+Using R, graph probability densities for the normal distribution with several different curves corresponding to different choices of mean and standard deviation parameters.

-### 3. (ROS 3.6) 4 points
+### 3. (ROS 3.6) 2 points

 A test is graded from 0 to 50, with an average score of 35 and a standard deviation of 10.
 For comparison to other tests, it would be convenient to rescale to a mean of 100 and a standard deviation of 15.